HubReb/mmt_foil_exp/results.md

 * no causality between visual and translation
     * pente (slope): dark blue over almost all of the image
     * gens (people): yellow on the orange tent
+* nn4
+* except for pink pull textual translation shows word to word attention
+* visual attention is lowest yet (look up heatmap here)
+* rocher: small attention on the mountain
+* arbres: attention on the one part of the left side that does *not* have trees!?!?!
+* homme: of course left edge hotspo again..:

 ## index 678